Should I Mist My Money Tree? (+Ideal Humidity)

 For example, rooms such as the bathroom or kitchen will have higher humidity levels than the other rooms of your house.

 Hygrometers are devices with which you can check the humidity level inside your house.
 Using this will help you to determine the humidity of your home.
-After that, you can decide how you want to increase the moisture for your money tree.
+After that, you can decide how you want to increase the moisture of your money tree.

 Signs that your money tree requires more humidity